Winter photos can be hauntingly beautiful. Snowy landscapes, frozen water, bare tree branches… There are countless winter scenes worth photographing.

 Special gloves are nice to have, too.
 Some photographers wear two sets of gloves.
 They have a thin pair for shooting, covered with a thick pair between shots.
 Other photographers use fingerless ones, like these from Igloos.

 Extra batteries are another must-have.
 Keep them someplace warm, like inside your coat, so the cold won’t drain them.
+For more gear tips, check out this post about cold weather gear for photography.

 Besides clothing and supplies, you’ll need to learn how to best shoot winter scenery.
 In particular, snow can be a real challenge.
 It’s one of the most stunning and most frustrating winter subjects.
 For some guidance, check out these tips for shooting in the snow.